How the 3 Financial Statements are Linked

 If you want to see a video-based example, watch CFI’s webinar on linking the 3 statements.

 If you’re building a financial model in Excel it’s critical to be able to quickly link the three statements.
 In order to do this, there are a few basic steps to follow:

 The model essentially inverts, where the historical period is hardcodes for the statements and calculations for the drivers, then the forecast is hardcodes for the drivers and calculations for the financial statements.

-Check out our step-by-step courses to learn how to build financial models in Excel.
+Check out CFI’s step-by-step courses to learn how to build financial models in Excel.

 Hopefully, this has been a helpful guide on how the 3 financial statements are linked together.
 To keep learning more please check out these relevant resources: